-Moreover, SSL lighting possesses outstanding unique properties - including robustness, lifetime, dimming and colour tunability, that offers unprecedented opportunities to shape and adjust the lighting environment to accommodate individual needs.
+Moreover, SLL lighting possesses outstanding unique properties - including robustness, lifetime, dimming and colour tunability, that offers unprecedented opportunities to shape and adjust the lighting environment to accommodate individual needs.

 The Commission supports advanced research in this area; two "pilot actions" demonstrating applications of this new technology have been launched in 2012.
 In addition, the Commission in December 2011 published the Green Paper "Lighting the Future: Accelerating the Deployment of Innovative Lighting Technologies".
 The Green Paper suggests several new policies to accelerate the wide deployment of high-quality SSL products and services in Europe, which are supported by a vibrant and globally competitive European lighting industry.